If you plan to participate meaningfully in the U.S. economy, it is vital to examine your credit report every year, and understand everything in it.

 Here’s how they break down:

-- Identity: You are identified by name, address, date of birth, social security number and employment.
+- Identity: You are identified by name, date of birth, social security number, current and previous addresses, phone numbers and employment.

 - Public Records: This information is generated from transactions recorded by local, state and federal governments.
 It can include property purchases, liens, bankruptcies, foreclosures, court judgments and divorces.
-A bankruptcy stays on your credit report for a decade, and criminal convictions may remain on it indefinitely.
+A completed Chapter 13 bankruptcy stays on your credit report for seven years; a completed Chapter 7 stays for a decade; criminal convictions may remain on it indefinitely.

 The Fair Credit Reporting Act (or FCRA) and some state laws attempt to restrict who can access your credit report and how that information can be used, but generally speaking, any business you seek credit from or anyone who has legitimate business need, can request to see your report.

-Insurance companies use credit reports to help them set their rates.
-Landlords, utility, cable and cell phone companies would use the information to determine if you would be a reliable customer.
+- Landlords and Utility companies: Landlords, utility, cable and cell phone companies use the information to determine if you would be a reliable customer.

 One thing worth noting: by law, you have the right to know who has inquired about or requested your credit report in the last six months.
-When you request a copy of your report, a list of all those businesses or individuals should be on your report.
+When you request a copy of your report, a list of all businesses or individuals should be on it.

 How to Get a Credit Report